-With effect from April 2014 you are required to purchase your E-Visa prior to your travel to Turkey for your sailing holiday.
-The new E-Visa replaces the old system of purchasing a stamp/sticker at border control.
+You are required to purchase your E-Visa prior to your travel to Turkey for your sailing holiday.
+It is no longer possible to purchase at the airport.
 It is your responsibility to ensure that you are in possession of a passport valid for at least 6 months at the time of travel.

 ‘The currency is Turkish Lira, TL.

 Many places will accept GBP, Euros & US$, although you should be aware of exchange rates to ensure you are getting value for money.

 Visa and MasterCard are accepted widely.
 If you are visiting restaurants in remote bays they will not be able to take payment in this form.
 We will advise you what to expect in the area brief.
 There is plenty of opportunity to exchange money in all the large towns, where you will also find banks and cash machines.

 Do not change currency at the airport as the rate given is extremely poor.
 Travellers Cheques are not accepted.

 Sail in Turkey do not accept travellers cheques for any payments.

 Most of the restaurants in the bays serve simple traditional Turkish food often cooked in a clay oven.
 Many will have fish caught that day and offer a selection of mezes (vegetarian starters).

 Turkish breakfast is plates of tomatoes, cucumber, olives, cheeses, fruit, toast and jam/honey.
 Some restaurants do offer English breakfast and you will find pancakes are another of their specialties.

 During the day you will be able to stop for breakfast, brunch or lunch and can always expect a warm welcome.